wowfilip999/ez_scanner/README.md

 # ez_scanner
-a very easy port scanner for multiple ports
+a very easy port scanner what can scan multiple ports, one port

 you can set delay betwen port scan or use build in 0.7 secs all ports what you wants